7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Removing: Off-the-Shoulder Sweaters

-There are certain forms of off-the-shoulder tops I'm keeping in my closet, but sweaters aren't one of them at the moment, as I feel they defeat the purpose of wearing a sweater.
-But I'm embracing the return of the V-neck and will be stocking up on baby V-necks, in particular, as that's the freshest take on the classic style.
+There are certain off-the-shoulder tops I'm keeping in my closet, but sweaters aren't one of them, as I feel that silhouette defeats the purpose of wearing a sweater.
+I'm embracing the return of the V-neck and will be stocking up on baby V-neck sweaters, in particular, since that's the freshest take on the classic style.

 Keeping: Silky Slip Dresses